ETC-A/etca-spec/extensions/32-bit-paging/README.md

 it must invalidate a page in the mapped region of the relevant entry.
 This will also invalidate any cached copies of the page directory.
-Failure to invalidate such a page may result in hardware not setting the `A` bit on the next access, the next several accesses, or ever again.
+Failure to invalidate such a page may result in hardware not setting the `A` bit on the next several accesses, possibly until such a page is invalidated.
 For soft paging, clearing the `A` bit in the TLB entry is sufficient.

 The `D` bit behaves like the `A` bit, except that hardware only